 May 7, 2014

-REI has funded DARE programs for nearly a decade.
+REI has funded DARE programs for more than a decade.
 The DARE Network consists almost entirely of refugees from minority groups in Burma whose families have fled over the past several decades to escape ethnic violence in the country.
 DARE’s programs have been a glimmer of success in the growing struggle to combat drug addiction.
 With these manuals, DARE hopes to expand its reach and provide better training to drug addiction specialists and workers.

 We have worked on the borderline for 15 years without a full manual.
 In 2002 and 2004 we started to create a manual, we used this for a few years but needed to add more after developing extra modules and feedback from the community.
 Since then we have been hoping for an opportunity to put all the knowledge together.
 We have so much knowledge from our time that we have learned and shared, that we decided that if we can put all the information together it will be so useful and much easier for our program, it will be our gift to the program.
 If ever DARE is gone, or we cannot reach somewhere, the manual will live on as a gift to the community.Law La Say – Program Coordinator, manager of manual project, translator.